Thoughts from a Stoic Solopreneur

 It takes persistence, effectiveness and consistency.

-So how do we make consistent good decisions?
+So how do we make consistently good decisions?

 Wisdom.